Most marketers treat lead generation as a vanity metric by chasing email addresses that never convert.

 It’s also reiterating the promise made in the headline!

-Blind dates are great but when you’re asking for people’s emails, it will be nice to show them a glimpse of what’s inside.
+Blind dates are great, but when you’re asking for people’s emails, it will be nice to show them a glimpse of what’s inside.

-If it’s a spreadsheet - add a gif showing a quick scroll from the sheet.
+If it’s a spreadsheet - add a GIF showing a quick scroll from the sheet.

 For a PDF - show a page or two.

-In the case of a course - Show the video thumbnail with the play button.
+In the case of a course, show the video thumbnail with the play button.

 You’ll love how Nik Sharma showcases an actual email and uses bullets to explain what you’re precisely signing up for:

 Using a Facebook ad to drive traffic to your landing page is a great idea!
-It'll give you a quick headstart and help you test your offer out.
+It'll give you a quick head start and help you test your offer out.

 Be sure to keep your ads conversational and speak to a problem-aware audience.